TheMoonMoth/git-collab-2/README.md

 ### Task 5 - Amber
 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that returns an array of the even numbers.

+## Task 6 - Kyle
+Slack your partner.
+You should both edit five CSS properties.